LaterCreator/whyveganism/README.md

             style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;">
         </iframe>
     </div>
     <br><p>This is dairy, a heartless, maniacal way of treating literal babies.
 This is animal agriculture.
-The worst life you can born into is one within that industry.
+The worst life you can be born into is one within that industry.
 Trapped and exploited your entire life until you are mercilessly killed.</p>
      <ul>
    <li><a href="https://animalsaustralia.org/our-work/farmed-animals/what-happens-to-dairy-calves/" target="_blank" rel="noopener noreferrer">Dairy</a></li>
     <li><a href="https://www.kinderworld.org/videos/dairy-industry/shooting-baby-calves-dairy-horrors/" target="_blank" rel="noopener norefferrer">Horrific</a></li>